CrispNCrispy/katacoda-scenarios/computer_vision_3/step4.md

 </pre>

-You should later try to see if you can improve the performance by changing certain hyperparameters like epoch, or the optimizer, etc.
+You should later try to see if you can improve the performance by changing certain hyperparameters like number of epochs or the optimizer, etc.

 ## Plotting
 Let's plot the accuracy and loss values.